kolotaev/vakt/README.md

     }
 )

-# Rule-based policy
+# Rule-based policy (defined with Rules and dictionaries of Rules)
 Policy(
     str(uuid.uuid4()),
+    description="""
+    Allow access to administration interface subcategories: 'panel', 'switch' if user is not a developer and came from local IP address.
+    """,
     actions=[Any()],
     resources=[{'category': Eq('administration'), 'sub': In(['panel', 'switch'])}],
     subjects=[{'name': Any(), 'role': NotEq('developer')}],
     effect=ALLOW_ACCESS,
-    context={'ip': CIDR('127.0.0.1/32')},
+    context={'ip': CIDR('127.0.0.1/32')}
-    description="""
-    Allow access to administration interface subcategories: 'panel', 'switch' if user is not a developer and came from local IP address.
-    """
 )
 ```